Mercy & Justice

 Faith is action.
 It is life.
 It is living to make a difference.

 At FUMC Omaha, we have a diversity of ways that we work to make the world a better place.
 If you are interested in joining us, whether your gift involves picking up a hammer at Habitat or picking up a pen to encourage social change, we have a ministry for you to explore.
 Serving is one of the many ways we practice our faith and we are fueled by a spirit of love, renewed in worship and equipped by community to keep working when the going gets rough.

-For more information on any of the following ministries, please contact our Mercy & Justice Pastor, Dr. Cynthia Lindenmeyer.
+For more information on any of the following ministries, please contact our Pastor of Sacred Activism, Dr. Cynthia Lindenmeyer.